Towards Codable Watermarking for Injecting Multi-bits Information to LLMs: Balance-Marking: A Simple yet Effective CTWL Method

 \subsubsection{$LM_{proxy}$-aided $P_{w}$ for Balance Vocabulary Partition}

-The message function $P_w$ proposed in Section~\ref{sec: vanilla P} indeed ensures the existence of a $v$ with a high message logit.
-However, it does not guarantee that the same $v$ can also have a high model logit at the same time.
+The message function $P_w$ proposed in Section~\ref{sec: vanilla P} has a problem that it does not guarantee that the same $v$ can also have a high model logit at the same time.
 This could potentially result in a small sum of the model logit and the message logit.
 Therefore, we argue that \textbf{a more advanced $P_{w}$ should produce a $v$ with both a high model logit and a message logit}.

-To accomplish this, we are motivated to utilize the model logit distribution $\mathbf{P}_{LLM}(\mathbf{x}^{prompt},\mathbf{t}_{:(l-1)})$ as prior knowledge, and select a subset of tokens that is likely to contain some token $v$ with a high model logit in advance.
-Then, we assign high message logits to those tokens in the above subset, ensuring the existence of a token $v$ with both a high model logit and message logit.
-Specifically, we propose to use Algorithm~\ref{algo: choose V_{m,x_{:(l-1)}}_old} to randomly choose the subset $V_{m,\mathbf{t}_{:(l-1)}}$ from the vocabulary that satisfies the following condition:
+To accomplish this, we are motivated to utilize the model logit distribution $\mathbf{P}_{LLM}(\mathbf{x}^{prompt},\mathbf{t}_{:(l-1)})$ as prior knowledge, and pre-select a subset of tokens that is likely to contain some tokens with high model logits in advance.
+Then, we assign high message logits to the tokens in the above subset, ensuring the existence of a token $v$ with both a high model logit and message logit.
+Formally, we propose Algorithm~\ref{algo: choose V_{m,x_{:(l-1)}}_old} to randomly choose the subset $V_{m,\mathbf{t}_{:(l-1)}}$ that satisfies the following condition: